facebook/react-native-website/website/versioned_docs/version-0.56/navigatorios.md

 pop();
 ```

-Pop back to the previous scene.
+Get back to the previous scene.

 ---